nicolasjafelle/SmartCity/README.md

 ### Unit testing

-Smart City is configured to build unit tests using the **JUnit 5** test suite, providing a robust framework for test execution.
+Citron is configured to build unit tests using the **JUnit 5** test suite, providing a robust framework for test execution.
 To facilitate advanced mocking capabilities for dependencies, we leverage **MockK** lib.
 Asynchronous operations and `Kotlin Flow`s are thoroughly tested using **Kotlin Coroutines Test** and **Turbine**, ensuring reliable validation of reactive streams and suspend functions.
 As of today unit test are present in:
 * AddFavoriteUseCase
 * FetchCityListUseCase